Professor of French Studies

-Professor Seán Hand is currently seconded to be Deputy Pro-Vice-Chancellor (Europe) of the University of Warwick.
-In this capacity he is, among other things, an academic leader of the EUTOPIA European-funded university alliance.
-He was previously seconded to be Dean of the Warwick in California project.
-In the period 2014-16 he was the founding Head of Warwick's School of Modern Languages and Cultures; in the period 2008-2011 he was Head of the Department of French Studies.
+Professor Seán Hand is currently on sabbatical leave.
+From 2017-2023 he was seconded to be the first Deputy Pro-Vice-Chancellor (Europe) of the University of Warwick.
+In this capacity he was a founding Vice-President of the EUTOPIA European university alliance, provided intellectual and academic leadership to the University’s European engagements, and established and supported global partnerships.
+In 2022-23 he additionally chaired the Warwick-Ukraine Working Group.
+In 2016-17 he was Dean of Warwick in California.
+In 2014-16 he was Head of Warwick's then newly formed School of Modern Languages and Cultures.
+In 2008-2011 he was Head of the Department of French Studies.
 He joined the University of Warwick as a Professor of French Studies in 2005.

 - 2014 Chinese edition of Emmanuel Levinas, Chongqing, Chongqing University Press, ISBN-10: 7562484198, ISBN-13: 978-7562484196.

 - 2014 Kindle/ebook edition of Facing the Other.
 The Ethics of Emmanuel Levinas.

 - 2014 ‘Speech and Silence: Levinas and the Postwar Refounding of Ethics’, Levinas Studies, 9, 183-201.

 - 2014 ‘Emmanuel Levinas’, in M. Kelly et al. (eds), Oxford Encyclopedia of Aesthetics, Oxford and New York, Oxford University Press, 2nd edition, volume 4, pp. 194-97.
 ISBN hardback 0199747105.